Revisiting Computer-Aided Tuberculosis Diagnosis: Our SymFormer Framework

 The output $\mathbf{F}_i^{\textit{recalib}}$ will facilitate the calculation of the subsequent SymAttention.

-\myPara{Micro designs of STN.} The spatial transformation of STN \cite{jaderberg2015spatial} in \equref{eq:spe} is conditional on the positional encoding itself.
-STN \cite{jaderberg2015spatial} feeds the one-side positional encoding into a small network to predict the affine matrix that is used for the affine transformation.
+\myPara{Micro designs of STN.} The spatial transformation in \equref{eq:spe} is conditional on both the input feature and positional encoding.
+We feed the input feature $\mathbf{F}_i$ into a small network of STN to predict the affine transformation matrix $\mathbf{T}_i$, which is then employed for the affine transformation of the one-side positional encoding $\mathbf{P}_i^{\textit{right}}$.
 The small network includes two alternating max-pooling and Conv-ReLU layers.
 Then, a flattening operation is carried out on the spatial dimension, followed by a multilayer perceptron (MLP) to predict the affine matrix.
 We initialize the MLP to ensure that the affine transformation with the initial affine matrix is equivalent to an identical mapping.